GauiStori/PyQt-Qwt/README.md

 is written to work for python2/3 Qt4/5

-The Qwt6 library must be patched with the patch 06_python_compat.patch in order to compile the code.
+The Qwt6 library must be patched with the patch qwt_series_store_h.patch in order to compile the code.
 Hopefully there is some error in the python wrapper that requires the patch.
+The barchart.py script works if qwt_series_data_h.patch is applied as well but I am trying to get rid of both of the patches.

 BUILD: